Beyond the Black: 2014–2016: Beginnings, Songs of Love and Death and Lost in Forever

+2017–present: Heart of the Hurricane, Hørizøns, and self-titled album

 On January 13, 2017, the band's second album Lost In Forever was released as a Tour Edition with additional song material.
 Beyond the Black started touring internationally then with shows in the UK, Czech Republic, Poland, Russia and Japan.
 In 2017 the band also toured as a support act for Aerosmith and Scorpions.

 In spring 2018, keyboardist Jonas Roßner left Beyond the Black for private reasons.
 On August 31, 2018, their third album Heart of the Hurricane was released, followed by an extensive European tour as support for the Dutch symphonic metal band Within Temptation till the end of the year.

 In 2019, the band released a Black Edition of their album Heart of the Hurricane with three new songs and went on a European headline tour, which has mainly sold out.

 On June 19, 2020, Beyond the Black released their fourth album Hørizøns, reaching the bands highest chart positions to date.
 In the course of the release, the band announced a European co-headline tour together with the Swedish/Danish metal band Amaranthe.

 In July 2022 they took part in the 4 days rock fest "Midalidare - Rock in the Wine Valley", on the evening of Within Temptation.

 On September 9, 2022, Amaranthe released an alternate single version (including a lyric video) of their song "Make It Better", with Haben as a guest singer.